crguezl/vuejs-fundamentals/README.md

 # Vue.js Fundamentals

+This repository is a template for you to follow the course [Vue.js Fundamentals](https://vueschool.io/courses/vuejs-fundamentals).

+This Vue.js course [Vue School](https://vueschool.io/courses/vuejs-fundamentals) will teach you and get you up and running with the basics concepts of Vue.js.

 You can find this free course by **Vue School** at [vueschool.io](https://vueschool.io/courses/vuejs-fundamentals).
 The course is suitable for developers who do not yet know about Vue.js or are just getting started with Vue.